stochastic-philosophy/welfare-state-1/docs/content/innovaatio_v2_osa3.md

 Page, S. E. (2017). *The Diversity Bonus: How Great Teams Pay Off in the Knowledge Economy*.
 Princeton University Press.

+Pink, D. H. (2009). *Drive: The Surprising Truth About What Motivates Us*.
+New York: Riverhead Books.

+Ryan, R. M., & Deci, E. L. (2000).
+"Self-determination theory and the facilitation of intrinsic motivation, social development, and well-being." *American Psychologist*, 55(1), 68-78.

 Sahlberg, P. (2012).
 "Two Finnish Icons: Education and Nokia."
 Haettu osoitteesta: https://pasisahlberg.com/two-finnish-icons-education-and-nokia/

 Santa Fe Institute (2017).
 "Page's 'The Diversity Bonus' makes the business case for diverse teams."
 Haettu osoitteesta: https://www.santafe.edu/news-center/news/pages-diversity-bonus-makes-business-case-diverse-teams

+Sapolsky, R. M. (2023). *Determined: Life Without Free Will*.
+New York: Penguin Press.

 ScienceDirect (2022).
 "Does the Cream Always Rise to the Top?
 The Misallocation of Talent in Innovation." *Journal of Monetary Economics*. https://doi.org/10.1016/j.jmoneco.2022.09.001

+Shirky, C. (2010). *Cognitive Surplus: Creativity and Generosity in a Connected Age*.
+New York: Penguin Press.

 Springer (2020).
 "Finland: Success Through Equity—The Trajectories in PISA Performance."
 Haettu osoitteesta: https://link.springer.com/chapter/10.1007/978-3-030-59031-4_6